AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Add new item dropdown only displays 100 items - FIXED

 = 2.4.0 =
 * Add invoice items now lists all items instead of using ajax - CHANGED
 * Ability to create a new invoice item when creating an invoice - ADDED